5 Ways to Treat Spider Veins of the Face

-Spider veins of the face are different from spider veins in the legs.
+Spider veins of the face are different from spider veins of the legs.
 Also known as facial telangiectasias, spider veins of the face are smaller than leg veins.

-Aside from causing facial redness, they are harmless and generally cause no pain or discomfort.
+Aside from causing facial redness, these broken blood vessels are harmless and generally cause no pain or discomfort.

 What causes facial telangiectasis?